Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 Before we start, make sure to have the necessary tooling for building Rust contracts.
 The guide :ref:`setup-tools` will show you how to do this.
-Also, make sure to have a text editor setup for writing Rust.
+Also, make sure to have a text editor for writing Rust.

-We also need to setup a new smart contract project.
+We also need to set up a new smart contract project.
 Follow the guide :ref:`setup-contract` and return to this point afterwards.

 We are now ready for writing a smart contract for the Concordium blockchain!